 - Younger players are given a small taste of travel and billeting.

-For complete information and criteria on these programs and camps please go to Policies & Procedures and go to section 7.
-The information starts on page 34.
+For complete information and criteria on these programs and camps please go to Policies & Procedures and go to Section 7.

 The 2016/17 Squads are as follows: